psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > "No, I do not.
 The priest is very often the last to hear of things like that—generally, I should say...
 I had no suspicion of foul play or witchcraft, and if I had 1 should have at once absolutely refused to say mass in the house, and have given information to the police at once."

-But then we rejoin the orginal letter:
+But then we rejoin the original letter:

 > The reason of the concealment from the priest or the minister comes out here.
 It is founded on the known hostility of such personages to the ancient superstitions.